Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 - Purpose: Reducing glare and improving clarity in the water, these sunglasses give you an edge in spotting that fish.
 They also shield your eyes from harmful UV rays.

-- Features to Look For: Select models with both UV protection and scratch resistant coatings, and wraparound frames for more coverage.
+- Features to Look For: For more coverage, select models with UV protection, scratch-resistant coatings, and wraparound frames.

 - Recommendations: Affordable options are available for beginners, and for those who want to spend a bit more, high-end models from Costa or Oakley will provide superior optics and durability.